bigcommerce/dev-docs/docs/stencil-docs/configure-store-design-ui/defining-global-styles.md

 }
 ```

 Next, open your `templates/pages/home.html` file.
-Highlighted in bold below is a statement that uses the theme-wide settings above to customize an API request to the server.
+Highlighted in bold is a statement that uses the theme-wide settings above to customize an API request to the server.

 Note the reference to the `homepage_new_products_count` key in the file's front matter, between the two `""` delimiters.
 If your current theme's `home.html` front matter omits `products:new:limit`, paste it in for this demonstration.